JmMcGehee/ChicagoLiveGreenOutside/README.md

   - Query items in city API to get latitude/longitude.
   - Load google map
     - Vanilla javascript used with google.maps script.
     - Add data points to map.

 Button functions:
   - When clicked, get locations of button item named.
+  - A function takes a parameter of a class instance that is the specific API.

 Farmer's markets:
   - Unique websites sometimes available.